Side Effects of Weight Loss Drugs

 Lipase inhibitors such as alli or Xenical (orlistat) have been associated with rare liver injury and patients should be alert for signs of liver disease such as itching, yellow skin or eyes (jaundice), stomach pain, loss of appetite, pale or tar-colored stools, brown-colored urine (due to excess bilirubin in the urine).

 This is not a complete list of all common or serious side effects.
 There are other potentially serious side effects.
-For a full listing of all side effects linked with weight loss drugs, read each monograph individually and discuss with your doctor.
+For a full listing of all side effects linked with your weight loss drug read the product information and discuss this information with your doctor or other healthcare provider.

 At this time, most insurance plans in the US do not cover medications to treat overweight and obesity.
 Contact your insurance provider to find out if your plan covers these medications.